RahanBenabid/Learning-Backend/README.md

 wrapper.
 The column type, uuid, matches the ID column type from CreateUser.

 ## Domain-Transfer-Object
-used to simplify the request, and basically represents what a client should send or receive, good to use when you’re dealing with complex data structure change the controller and add the DTO
+used to simplify the request, and basically represents what a client should send or receive, good to use when you’re dealing with complex data structure, it’s just a simple way of sending and receiving data between the server and client, it’s just a property that holds data. it packages (compresses multiple pieces of data together so that we can only transfer what’s important. change the controller and add the DTO

 ```swift